asterics/FABI/README.md

 # Welcome to FABI

-The FABI (Flexible Assistive Button Interface) allows control of a computer’s mouse cursor and typing desired keyboard keys by using buttons and special/individual input methods.
-It can be helpful for people who cannot use standard computer input devices – enabling them to play games, surf the internet, write emails and much more.
+The FABI (Flexible Assistive Button Interface) allows control of a computer’s mouse cursor or keyboard by just using momentary switches.
+This can be helpful for people who want to create user interactions with the press of a button - and it allows people who can't use standard computer input devices to play games, surf the internet, communicate and much more.

 ![A FABI box with attached 3d-printed switch](https://github.com/asterics/FABI/blob/master/img/FABI4.png "FABI box with attached switch")